johnsonjh/VEDIT/README.md

 ## Future

-* Building for CP/M-86 and DOS, if possible (as the sources seem to support), should be worked out and documented.
-It appears when building for 8086, the source was first transformed by a currently unknown program, and then built using an (8086?)
-"PASM" assembler and "PLINK" linker, possibly from Phoenix.
-Further investigation is required.
+* Building for CP/M-86 and MS-DOS, if possible (as the sources seem to support), needs to be worked out and documented.
+  * It seems that when building for 8086, the sources would be further translated by means of a currently unknown program;
+    many such programs were historically commercially available.
+  * When trying to assemble with `P8086` defined, two missing source files, `MAC1.ASM` and `MAC2.ASM`, are referenced.
+It is assumed that these files would have been part of the currently unknown translation package (or cross-assembler software).
+  * Further investigation is required.

 ## User's Manuals